-When developing new work programs, agency officials will provide: resources and staff time dedicated to public involvement activities; time for conducting and evaluating those activities; and staff and resources to provide technical assistance to the involved public where appropriate.
+When developing initiatives where outreach is appropriate, agency officials will provide: resources and staff time dedicated to public participation activities; time for conducting and evaluating those activities; and staff and resources to provide technical assistance to the involved public where appropriate.

-For each program, activity or project, CMAP will develop a contact list and add to the list any members of the public who request to be added.
+For each new initiative where outreach is appropriate, CMAP will develop a contact list and add to the list any members of the public who request to be added.
 CMAP will update each list frequently and strive to ensure lists include the full range of interested and affected parties.
+CMAP will protect the privacy of individuals on the lists to encourage the broadest possible participation.